couchbaselabs/cbfg/IDEAS.md

 Visualize and simulate the complex system _before_ you build it.

-An interactive visualization and simulator explains better than a static spec or "wall of words" document.
+An interactive visualization and simulator explains (and convinces) better than a static spec or "wall of words" document.

 Use higher level abstractions for encoding rules & model...

 * DSL's
 * state machines
-* boom
+* boom-like approaches

 Rules to encode a simulator might be reusable...